Let’s face it, we’re all busy, so when is the best time to backup?

 We spend our days trying to fit in the important things, along with the urgent things, and it’s often tough to pick between the two.
 We know doing backups is important, but unless they are automated they are not urgent enough until it’s too late and data has been lost.
 Even with automation; when is the best time to backup your computer?
 Morning?
 Evening?
 Overnight?

-Another consideration is the 3-2-1 Backup Rule: Three copies of data, in two different places, with one place off-site.
-See the link for more information.
+Know the 3-2-1 Backup Rule: Three copies of data, in two different places, with one place off-site.

 Servers are usually a critical component to the business and almost never turned off.
 They are always connected to the network and the Internet and so always available for a backup.

-Most likely then you want to start about 7:00 pm and set the backup to use all the time it needs until about 6:00 or 7:00 am in the morning.
+For many organizations and companies then, you likely want to start about 7:00 pm and set the backup to use all the time it needs until about 6:00 or 7:00 am in the morning.

 The best time to backup is after the clean up routines and defragmentation and scheduled tasks.